-In 2011, 2 Correction Officer Trainee candidates were psychologically tested; neither of these candidates were found to be psychologically unsuitable.
-A total of 204 psychologically tested candidates from prior years appealed the psychological unsuitability finding.
-At the time of this report, the Appeals Board had overturned 16 or 8% of the 204 psychological unsuitability appeals.
-Due to the Department's staffing needs and consolidation efforts, there were no training classes held in 2011.
-This resulted in the low number of people (2) who were psychologically tested in 2011.
+In 2012, 2,451 Correction Officer Trainee candidates were psychologically tested; 760 candidates were found to be psychologically unsuitable.
+At the time of this report, the Appeals Board had overturned 10 or 3% of the 343 psychological unsuitability appeals.

 D. Probationary Termination Study